Buna High School

 Buna High School (BHS) is located in Buna, Texas and classified as a 3A school by the UIL.
 It is a part of the Buna Independent School District located in southern Jasper County and serves students in south Jasper County and portions of Newton County.
 In 2015, the school was rated "Met Standard" by the Texas Education Agency.

+The boundary includes Buna and a portion of Evadale census-designated place.

 History

 The Buna Independent School District was established in 1908.
 Accredited by the Texas Education Agency, the district provides a quality education for pre-kindergarten through twelfth grade.
 Also provided are special education programs for pre-school and school age children and a career and technology education program on the secondary level.
 The district serves a population of more than 8,000 with a school age population of 1,480.